GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/02.111-120/10.He-Speaks-Within/docs.md

 ---
+title: |
-title: 120.
-He Speaks Within
+    120. He Speaks Within - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 120.
+He Speaks Within.
+Go not, my soul, in search of Him, Thou wilt not find him there, Not in the depths of shadow dim, Nor heights of upper air.
+For not in far off realms of space The Spirit hath its throne; In ev'ry heart it findeth place, And waiteth to be known.
+    keywords:  |
-    keywords: Christ in Song, He Speaks Within, Go not, my soul, in search of Him,
+        Christ in Song, adventhymnals, advent hymnals, He Speaks Within, Go not, my soul, in search of Him.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 120. HE SPEAKS WITHIN
+####  Christ in Song,

 ```txt
 1.